davesdere/hafizCam/README.md

 ### Smart Camera running on a small Linux computer
 ![Use Case One](https://github.com/davesdere/hafizCam/blob/master/HafizCam_v33.png)
 Inspired from AWS trainings
-## The first iteration of the mobile UI.
+## This is the first iteration of the mobile UI.
 Currently, the UI is just a normal unresponsive webpage giving a live stream when the camera is not recording.
 All the camera controls are my through python scripts on host.
 This proposed iteration is to make the camera interactive.
 ![Use Case One](https://github.com/davesdere/hafizCam/blob/master/img/mobileUI.png)